Deploy ONTAP tools for VMware vSphere

 -

-In Customize hardware window you should enable CPU hot add and memory hot plug.
+In the Customize hardware window, enable the CPU hot add and Memory hot plug options to allow HA functionality.

 -